 Mary Spence (WNEL) was probably the driver of the above Army car which picked up LBJ at Garbutt airfield.

-Whilst in Townsville on 6 June 1942, Lyndon Johnson had dinner with Robert Sherrod, a US Reporter for Time Magazine at the Queens Hotel US Officers Club.
+Whilst in Townsville on 6 June 1942, Lyndon Johnson stayed in Queens Hotel US Officers Club and had dinner with Robert Sherrod, a US Reporter for Time Magazine.
 Sherrod handed a report to Johnson on a riot at Kelso near Townsville by the Negro soldiers of the 96th Engineers General Services Regiment and asked him to take the report back to the States as the story had been censored in Townsville.

 from the North Eastern Area Command Headquarters.
 Unfortunately

 the beautiful old hotel was destroyed in a fire in 1982.